sebapersson/SBMLImporter.jl/README.md

 * SBMLImporter rewrites SBML piecewise expressions to callbacks if possible instead of using `ifelse`, this improves integration stability and reduces runtime.

 * SBMLImporter has more extensive SBML support, passing more tests in the test-suite.
-It is also the SBML importer for SBMLImporter.jl, which regularly tests against several published models of various sizes.
+It is further the SBML importer for PEtab.jl, which regularly tests against several published models of various sizes.

 ## Supported SBML Features

-SBMLImporter supports many SBML features for level 2 or higher.
-Currently, excluding FBA models it successfully passes 1267 out of 1785 test cases.
-The failed test cases cover features currently not supported, and if SBMLImporter lacks support for a feature you would like, please file an issue on GitHub.
-The features not currently supported are:
+SBMLImporter supports many SBML features for SBML models (level 2 or higher).
+Currently, excluding FBA models, it successfully passes 1267 out of 1785 test cases.
+The failed test cases cover features currently not supported.
+If SBMLImporter lacks support for a feature you would like, please file an issue on GitHub.
+The features not supported are:

 * Delay (creating a delay-differential-equations)
 * Events with delay
 * Events with priority
 * Hierarchical models
 * Fast reactions
-* Parameter or species names corresponding to Julia constants (pi, NaN, true, false)
+* Parameter or species names corresponding to Julia constants (`pi`, `NaN`, `true`, `false`)
-* Certain uncommon math expressions, such as lt with three arguments, implies etc...
+* Certain uncommon math expressions, such as `lt` with three arguments, `implies` etc...

 Import might also fail for complicated nested piecewise expressions inside SBML functions.